minatox-x/verifysphere-win/README.md

 > Windows port of the VerifySphere Android app.
 Handles `verifysphere://` deep-links, runs a Cloudflare Turnstile verification challenge in an embedded WebView2, and delivers the encrypted token back to a callback URL in the default browser.

 **Exact same logic as the Android version.** Same AES-256-CBC crypto, same payload format, same flow, same UI states, same error codes.
-Encrypted payloads generated with `scripts/encrypt_payload.py` work for **both** the Android APK and the Windows EXE.
+Encrypted payloads generated with `scripts/encrypt_payload.py` work for **both** the Android APK and the Windows app.

 ---